kb1278/github-final-project/README.md

-reate a new GitHub repository called "github-final-project" and make sure that it is public.
+Create a new GitHub repository called "github-final-project" and make sure that it is public.

 Select the Add a README file and Choose a license check boxes.
 Pick Apache 2.0 License from the drop down.